McCormick Bridgehouse & Chicago River Museum

 Edward Bennett, 1920

 This five-story, 1,400-square-foot bridgehouse was designed by Edward Bennett.
 It's part of the revolutionary 1920 double-decker Michigan Avenue (now DuSable) bridge.
 It was further embellished in 1928 with a bas-relief by Henry Herring titled “The Defenders."
 The relief commemorates the Fort Dearborn Battle of 1812.
 The bridgehouse itself is crowned by an urn and a pyramidal roof above an emphatic cornice.
 The McCormick Bridgehouse & Chicago River Museum is operated by Friends of the Chicago River and is dedicated to celebrating Chicago’s river and world-famous movable bridges.

-Check out this site’s special Snapchat geofilter!
-Take a picture or video with the Snapchat app (with location services enabled), then swipe right through the Snap preview screen to select the #OHC2017 filter.
+This OHC site has a specially-designed Snapchat geofilter.
+To use the geofilter, take a photo or video with the Snapchat app with location services enabled, then swipe right through the Snap preview screen to select the #OHC2018 geofilter.